NeuralWxMaps/PcpnWrnUS/index.md

       <td>Members 5, 8, 11, 13, 29 and 30</td>
       <td>Members 3, 9, 21, 26 and 28</td>
     </tr>
-<p>A few tight clusters of ensemble members appear on the 120 hour Phase-Space plot, but it is difficult to glean very much signal from the spatial plots of these clusters.
-Curiously, the blue cluster does not contain a concentrated area of precipitation over southeast Oregon/northwest Nevada the way the mean of all members and the red and green clusters do. </p>

   <table border="1" cellpadding="1" cellspacing="1">
     <tr>